Disorientation is an altered mental state. A person who’s disoriented may not know their location and identity, or the time and date.

 - abnormal speech patterns or content

-Delirium often arises quickly, fades away within days or weeks, and fluctuates in character.
+Delirium often happens quickly, fades away within days or weeks, and fluctuates in character.

 Family members can play an important role in helping a doctor diagnose delirium and dementia.

-Disorientation can be a side effect of a number of drugs, including:
+Disorientation can be a side effect of some drugs, including:

 - prescription medications